 VA loan: The benefits of this loan, which is guaranteed by the Department of Veterans Affairs, include no down payment requirements, competitive interest rates and low closing costs and fees.
 If you are a current or former member of the U.S. Armed Forces or National Guard (or spouse of one), you may be eligible for this mortgage.

 Jumbo loan: This type of loan is typically used to buy an expensive home.
 The loan amount has to exceed the conforming loan limit for it to be considered a jumbo loan.
-In most of the U.S., the conforming loan limit (as of 2018) is $453,100, but in certain high-cost counties, that limit is as high as $679,650.
+In most of the U.S., the conforming loan limit is $548,250, but in certain high-cost counties, that limit could be higher.
 A jumbo loan has a higher interest rate, may require a larger down payment and a lower loan-to-value ratio than conventional mortgages.
 Jumbo loans are available as fixed-rate or adjustable-rate mortgages.

-OWN: Opportunities Within Neighborhoods: Citi offers mortgage programs for low or moderate income borrowers.
+HomeRun Mortgage: Citi offers mortgage programs for low or moderate income borrowers.
 The HomeRun program is available to you if you earn 80% or less than the area median income (and in some cases, regardless of area income).
 With interest rates comparable to conventional loans, a down payment as low as 3% and no mortgage insurance requirement, this is an attractive option.
-A HomeRun mortgage is fixed-rate, can be as high as the conventional loan limit ($453,100 in most areas), requires homeownership education and has flexible credit guidelines.
+A HomeRun mortgage is fixed-rate, can be as high as the conventional loan limit ($510,400 in most areas), requires homeownership education and has flexible credit guidelines.